-In cases of dyspnea of unknown etiology, the pattern of normal spirometry with low DLCO increases the likelihood of pulmonary vascular disease.
-However, this pattern may also be seen in other disorders, e.g., mild ILD.
+In dyspnea cases of unknown etiology, the pattern of normal spirometry with low DLCO increases the likelihood of pulmonary vascular disease.
+However, this pattern may also present in other disorders, e.g., mild ILD.

 High DLCO is seen in conditions like obesity, asthma, which are characterized by large lung volumes.
-KCo may be raised in conditions involving profuse pulmonary hemorrhage (e.g. Goodpasture's syndrome, systemic lupus erythematosus, granulomatosis with polyangiitis).
-This is due to the uptake of CO by free RBC's lining the alveoli.
+KCo may be raised in conditions involving profuse pulmonary hemorrhage (e.g., Goodpasture syndrome, systemic lupus erythematosus, granulomatosis with polyangiitis).
+This is due to the uptake of CO by free RBCs lining the alveoli.
 When hemoglobin is broken down, KCO levels drop back to normal.